home > interesting topics > weasel words

 Words to Lend Weight

-Words such as clearly, evidently, obviously, undoubtedly and apparently are used to make a premise appear undoubtedly true.
+Words such as clearly, evidently, obviously, undoubtedly and apparently are commonly used to add weight to a premise that lacks evidence.
 When such words appear, it is advisable to consider just how solid the premise is.
-The following highlight examples of statements not at all obvious, sometimes proven by Watchtower changing the teaching at a later date.
+The following highlights examples where Watchtower has used these terms for statements that are not an obvious conclusion.
+In some cases, this has been proven by Watchtower changing the teaching at a later date.

 Evidently and apparently are two of the weaker words used to lend weight to Watchtower statements.
 Their occurrence indicates the teaching is not well supported, and the information being presented should be taken as unreliable.